andreafalletti/hyprland-/Basic-Config.md

 `no_vfr=bool` - disables VFR (variable frame rate) - VFR increases battery life at the expense of possible issues on a few monitors.
 (VFR is off by default)

+`damage_entire_on_snapshot=bool` - Damage the entire monitor when rendering snapshots.
+Recommended with transformed displays.
+Do not use without transformed displays.

 ## Binds

 `pass_mouse_when_bound=bool` - if disabled, will not pass the mouse events to